lupyuen/lupyuen.github.io/src/display2.md

 ![Overlays](https://lupyuen.github.io/images/de2-overlay.jpg)

-To do this, we configure the __Display Pipeline__ to blend the Framebuffers...
+To do this, we configure the __Display Pipeline__ to Blend the Framebuffers...

 ![Blender](https://lupyuen.github.io/images/de2-blender.jpg)